RahulCode59/Calculator/README.md

 *first of all html is used to create the buttons and basic layout of the calculator.

-*then using java script all the keys are conneted to functions to display the required data.
+*then using java script all the keys are connected to functions to display the required data.

 *for linking keys inbuild math functions are used.